Research

 C29.
 S. Patiballa, K. Uchikata, R. K. Ranganath, and G. Krishnan, “A Conceptual Design Tool for Synthesis of Spatial Compliant and Shape Morphing Mechanisms,” in Volume 5B: 42nd Mechanisms and Robotics Conference, 2018, p.
 V05BT07A009.

-Products and other Applications
+Products and Other Applications

-(1) Design of Soft Pneumatic Crutch Orthoses (in collaboration with Prof. Elizabeth Hsiao-Wecksler, MechSE).
 This project has two main goals: to develop novel high-force, energy storing, miniature soft pneumatic actuators, and to directly integrate them as the structure for soft robotic upper extremity orthoses for pediatric patients that use crutches for ambulation.
 While walking with crutches, peak loads observed in the wrist typically approach 50% of body weight and wrist postures experience extreme extension angles ~35°.
 These repetitive, high loads and poor wrist postures have been shown to lead to joint pain and injury, carpal tunnel syndrome, arthritis, or joint deformity.
 Currently, the natural progression finds pediatric crutch users often transitioning to using wheelchairs, as their arms cannot support their body weight as they grow and the effects of these secondary injuries become unsustainable.
 This transition reduces mobility, fitness, and quality of life.
 Creating an effective orthosis would be beneficial for these pediatric patients or any assistive mobility device users, whom are susceptible to overuse injury and pain (those with acute limb injury or surgery, elderly, adult pathology populations).

 We seek to develop a light-weight (< 1 kg), pliable (tunable modulus of rigidity), powered (by <100 psi) wrist orthosis and integrated compact actuators to reduce these transient loads and associated wrist stresses by 50% and improve wrist posture to a more neutral position; therefore lowering the risk for joint injury such as carpal tunnel syndrome, while allowing for normal wrist and arm range of motion when not used for load bearing.
 We will expand the range and functionality of current contracting McKibben muscles, which are based on simple equal and opposite fibers, by developing a robust analysis framework to generalize the construction and operating principles for FREE actuators to yield different deformation patterns.